kobenguyent/insomnia-plugin-codeceptjs-codegen/README.md

 NPM package: <https://www.npmjs.com/package/insomnia-plugin-codeceptjs-codegen>

 ## Usage
-- Give a prefix "CodeGen-" for every request you want to export
+- Give a prefix for every request you want to export, by default "codeceptjs-"
--

 ![Screenshot](./screenshots/prefix.png)
 - Install and reload plugins